calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 > Building things makes me happy.
 I don't intend to be prescriptive about what I'll build in 2022 — all that matters is that I build something.

 So far this year I've built two and a half projects the most exciting of which was StudyBuddy which took home 1st at the HackEd 2022 hackathon.
-We ended up trying/failing to turn StudyBuddy into a business opportunity but it was a great learning opportunity.
+We ended up trying and failing to turn StudyBuddy into a business opportunity but it was a great learning opportunity.
 I should write more about that experience.
-It would be fantastic if I could build one more solid project in me for the year.
+It would be fantastic if I could build one more solid project for the year.

 {{< begin_task_list >}}